We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Alternatively, if you decide to go off-grid, you may pay a bit more upfront for items such as solar panels, but over time you will save significantly.
 As of 2020, the average cost savings for solar is about $1,400 per household annually.

-Tiny homes are great because they’re small enough to move from place to place, allowing you the freedom to travel with all your belongings.
+Tiny homes on wheels (THOWs) are great because they’re small enough to move from place to place, allowing you the freedom to travel with all your belongings.
 However, you need a sturdy trailer to haul your house.
 This is something you should not go cheap on — it is literally carrying your entire life.
+You also need a truck capable of towing it, and anything less than a full-ton won’t cut it.

-You can go the cheaper route and purchase a used trailer, but unless you can fix it up when it needs to be repaired, you’re going to end up spending just as much money as you would on a new one.
+You can go the cheaper route and purchase a used trailer for your THOW, but unless you can fix it up when it needs to be repaired, you’re going to end up spending just as much money as you would on a new one.
 Your home is relying on a sturdy trailer.
 It will likely cost a few thousand dollars, depending on the length and width of your tiny house.

 When building a tiny home, it is obvious that you will save money on less square footage compared to building a traditional home.
 However, the cost of specialty appliances that are usable in small spaces can sometimes get expensive.

-For example, if you need an apartment sized fridge but need to order it from a special company in Europe, it will definitely cost more than a regular fridge you can pick up at the local home goods store.
+For example, if you need an apartment-sized refrigerator but need to order it from a special company in Europe, it will definitely cost more than a regular fridge you can pick up at the local home goods store.
 However, depending on the appliances you choose to incorporate, you can still save money in this area.

-For instance, many people opt to use less appliances when they build a tiny home.
-Part of the aesthetic of living minimally is using less, which means less products.
-If you choose to live without a drying machine, microwave or dishwasher, you can absolutely save money when building a tiny home.
+For instance, many people opt to use fewer appliances when they build a tiny home.
+Part of the aesthetic of living minimally is using less, which means fewer products.
+If you choose to live without a dryer, microwave or dishwasher, you can absolutely save money when building a tiny home.

 4. Recycled Materials